Are you wondering how to make new friends and how those relationships will improve your life?

 Show your passions

-I was once at a minor league baseball game and the home team hit a homerun.
+I was at a minor league baseball game once, and the home team hit a home run.

 Total strangers gave me a high five.

-Others invited me to dance with them and general chaos was in order.
+Others invited me to dance with them, and general chaos was in order.

-Together we shared a passion for the sport that pushed us past the weirdness of being strangers.
+We shared a passion for the sport that pushed us past the weirdness of being strangers.

-In the midst of the joys and passions of the moment we were lifelong friends.
+In the midst of the joys and passions of the moment, we were lifelong friends.